tshanedc/stock-analysis/README.md

 ### Cons of Re-factoring
 Re-factoring does have some drawbacks, however, beyond being a frustrating process for novice programmers.
 1) Re-factoring code does take time, and in the commercial world, time means resources and money.
 Most businesses seek to reduce operating costs, but this is especially critical for start-ups working with limited capital.
-Although re-factored code is more robust and adapabtale, if re-factoring the program would lead into missed deadlines and budget overruns, re-factoring efforts may need to be limited or delayed until time and funding factors allow for the team to re-factor the existing program.
+Although re-factored code is more robust and adaptable, if re-factoring the program would lead into missed deadlines and budget overruns, re-factoring efforts may need to be limited or delayed until time and funding factors allow for the team to re-factor the existing program.

-In the case of this re-factoring the Stock analysis program, we did not face time or budget constraints.
-Additionally, the clunky nature of the first code, without the tickerIndex, provided ample incentive to re-factor this program.
+In the case of re-factoring the Stock Analysis program, I did not face time or budget constraints.
+Additionally, the clunky nature of the first code, without tickerIndex, provided ample incentive to re-factor this program, although it was functional in its unrefined form.
 The benefits go beyond a shorter processing time.
 Additional features and analysis can be applied to this set of stocks more easily and efficiently by utilizig the re-factored codes and indices.